Unclothing Modesty - A World of Sexual Immorality

 Let's look more at modesty and immodesty and consider what else God has to say about it in His Word.

-The inspired Paul in his first letter to Timothy wrote the following.
+In his first letter to Timothy, the inspired Paul wrote the following.

 "In like manner also, that the women adorn themselves in modest apparel, with propriety and moderation, not with braided hair or gold or pearls or costly clothing, but, which is proper for women professing godliness, with good works" (1 Timothy 2:9-10).